iarna/fetch-fic/README.md

   * White-text is de-whited.
   * Invisitext is shown
   * mailto: links are delinked.
+  * Colors are converted to a not-to-light grayscale with text decoration to indicate hue.
 * Content is cached so that iterating to get the perfect config takes no time.
 And when a new chapter is posted only that has to be fetched.